 The seller is obliged to commission a number of professional surveys as part of the sale process.
 These are collectively known as the Dossier de Diagnostic Technique (DDT).

-There are nine reports, although some are required only in certain regions or for properties over a certain age: asbestos, lead, termites, energy efficiency, natural or industrial risks, gas installations, electrical wiring, septic tanks, radon.
+There are ten reports, although some are required only in certain regions or for properties over a certain age:

 Notably absent from the list is the building survey of the kind that we are most familiar with in the UK.
 If you want a full structural survey, you’ll have to commission it and pay for it yourself.
 Ideally, you would ensure that the contract allows for you to pull out if the result of the survey is unsatisfactory, but this is unlikely to be acceptable to the seller or the notaire so you’re better off conducting a survey before signing the sale agreement.
 Because there is no tradition of building surveys in France, finding someone to carry it out may not be as simple as you’d imagine.
 One option is to find a surveyor in France who is regulated by the Royal Institution of Chartered Surveyors (RICS).
 Try searching the internet for websites such as ricsfirms.com which lists RICS chartered surveyors in France.